 - 2.1 CIL should be viewed as a method to mitigate and support growth and therefore its collection and spending is linked to a plan-led approach. - 2.2 The CIL expenditure review began by looking at the revised CIL legislation and the emphasis placed within the National Planning Policy Framework (NPPF) and the updated Planning Practice Guidance.
-There is a golden thread linking the requirements for how CIL can and should be spent with the critical and essential infrastructure identified within the local plan infrastructure delivery frameworks. - 2.3 The review summarises the requirements within Appendix C and details the actions linked to these requirements.
+There is a golden thread linking the requirements for how CIL can and should be spent with the critical and essential infrastructure identified within the local plan infrastructure delivery frameworks. - 2.3 The review summarises the requirements within Appendix A and details the actions linked to these requirements.
 Below are the points learned from the existing approach and from the review of the latest legislative requirements: - a) District CIL is different to Neighbourhood CIL: Firstly, it must be focussed on those critical and essential projects identified in the Infrastructure Delivery Frameworks attached to the Local Plans.
 If we do not do this the risk is that the development coming forward will not be sustainable in planning terms.
-Secondly, there is no spending deadline for District CIL, and it may take a number of years to collect enough funds for projects as they come forward if they come forward ahead of the growth.
+Secondly, there is no spending deadline for District CIL and it may take a number of years to collect enough funds for projects as they come forward if they come forward ahead of the growth.
 The key element to support delivery of timely infrastructure is monitoring commencements and sharing data with infrastructure providers.
 This is the start of the conversation, once infrastructure needs are identified as part of the local plan, neighbourhood plan and through the planning permission process. - b) The recent changes in the CIL Regulations, supported by the NPPF and Planning Practice Guidance emphasise the need to spend developer contributions (CIL and s106) to ensure that development is sustainable in planning terms.
 There is now a legislative requirement for the Council to produce and publish an Annual Infrastructure Funding Statement which details those projects which the Council is collecting District CIL towards and planning to deliver in the short term, together with details of the expenditure for the financial year in relation to both s106 and CIL.
 The first Annual Infrastructure Statement must be published by 31 December 2020. - c) Previously CIL was collected and spent in line with Regulation 123 Lists; a list of generic infrastructure types.
 Some CIL charging authorities took this list a step further through the identification of specific projects to be funded by CIL.
 The new CIL Regulations remove Regulation 123 and the infrastructure lists which detailed the types of infrastructure which CIL would support and requires all councils in receipt of any kind of developer contribution to record and report on these in a particular way.
 The Infrastructure Funding Statement places a greater emphasis towards the projects identified from the growth detailed in the Local Plan, which then feed into the Infrastructure Funding Statement.
-This ultimately means a greater focus on working with statutory infrastructure providers to work up the projects needed to deliver the critical, essential and desirable infrastructure indicated through the Local Plan, Neighbourhood Plans and also identified through planning applications.
+This ultimately means a greater focus on working with statutory infrastructure providers to work up the projects needed to deliver the critical, essential, and desirable infrastructure indicated through the Local Plan, Neighbourhood Plans and also identified through planning applications.
+Meetings are held at least quarterly with those responsible for providing the statutory infrastructure, such as with the Integrated Care Board for Health and Suffolk County Council for Education, Highways, Transport and Waste, and Suffolk Police.